Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

 \subsection{Two relevant dynamical dichotomies}

 With the goal of producing interesting invariant sets and finding points with complicated orbit closures we introduce two dynamically invariant dichotomies.

-Whereas the action of $\Gamma$ (or of $\Gamma^{\ast}$) is genuinely non-linear, i.e., it cannot be embedded into the action of some finite dimensional topological group, it still appears to share some basic properties/issues with actions of countable subgroups of finite dimensional Lie groups.
-This typically happens on some (proper) open subsets of the surface $S_{A,B,C,D}$ and, for this reason, the notions of {\em locally discrete} vs.\ {\em locally non-discrete dynamics} of $\Gamma$ will come in handy.
-Meanwhile, to deal with the non-linear nature of the global dynamics we will adapt the {\em Fatou/Julia theory} to the group $\Gamma$.
-The core of this paper lies in the interplay between these four notions.
-It is probably fair to say that these group actions provide a setting where characteristics of linear and of non-linear dynamics nicely blend together and this very phenomenon lends further interest to their study.
+A consequence of our results is that, in general, the action of $\AUTOGROUP$ (or of $\AUTOGROUP^\pm$) is genuinely non-linear, for example, it does not preserve any rigid geometric structure in the sense of Gromov~\cite{gromov}; see Remark~\ref{genuinelynonlinear}.
+Whereas this was mostly expected, this action still appears to share some basic properties/issues with actions of countable subgroups of finite dimensional Lie groups.
+This typically happens on some (proper) open subsets of the surface $S_{A,B,C,D}$ and, for this reason, the notions of {\em locally discrete} vs.\ {\em locally non-discrete dynamics} of $\AUTOGROUP$ will come in handy.
+Meanwhile, to deal with the non-linear nature of the global dynamics we will adapt the {\em Fatou/Julia theory} to the group $\AUTOGROUP$.
+The core of this paper lies in the interplay between these two dichotomies.